3manuek/segfaultHunter/README.md

 sudo ./segfaulthunter.sh
 ```

+IMPORTANT:

+The clean up of the log isn't working and I didn't find a clean way to release the lock imposed by strace to do so.

+The idea will be to add a threshold on the file size, stop strace and re-run it.

 The segfault logs will be labeled as *SEGFAULT* in the file name.
 Here is an example of the
 files created: